 It is easy to get confused, lost and even intimidated by the plethora of running brands that exist today, especially when they’re all pushing some sort of extra-special sweat-wicking, fast-drying, organic, knitted technology in their kit.
-If you’re looking for something to keep you looking cool and allowing you to move in whatever way you see fit, here is our selection of the coolest running clothing and footwear brands for men.
+If you’re looking for something to keep you looking cool and will allow you to move in whatever way you see fit, here is our selection of running clothes and footwear brands for men.

 On's footwear philosophy is to provide its customers with shoes that provide soft, cushioned and cloud-like landings, but with enough spring in them to propel you forward and ahead of the competition.
 It clearly works, as On Running is now a globally-recognised brand and one that is more than capable of having the traditional 'big-name' brands quaking in their non-cloud-like boots.